-A five bean salad is one of the easiest side dishes you can make.
-In fact, it’s basically something you assemble and stir.
+A 5-bean salad is one of the easiest side dishes you can make.
+In fact, it’s basically something you assemble and stir, like you would a 3-bean salad.

 It’s also colorful, flavorful, and packed with nutrition.
 In addition to the beans that provide protein and fiber, it has vitamins and minerals from celery and mushrooms.